 Landscape Arch is an easy hike to the delicate and fabulous formation.
 Landscape Arch has the longest span of any arch in North America, 306 feet (93.3 meters), and is the fourth-longest in the world.
 It’s only 1.6 mi / 2.6 km round trip.

-Easy hike is Balanced Rock with weighs approximately 3,5 tons.
+The easy hike is Balanced Rock with weighs approximately 3,5 tons.
 Distance is only 0.3 mi / 0.5 km round trip.

 If you need something more challenging, we highly recommend the hike to Double O Arch at Devils Garden.
 The distance is 4.5 mi / 6.8 km round trip.